unsigned-long-long-int/plugy/README.md

 ## License

-This project uses the
-We
+This project uses the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license primarily.
+If you need to redistribute this project in your own project and are using it for commercial purposes, you may email me at vmlinuz@duck.com for further information